 Another good way to reduce inflammation is by reducing stress.
 Finding a hobby that allows you to destress can be a great way to decompress.
 Yoga tends to be a popular activity for stress relief.
 Basically any activity that can take your mind off things can help reduce stress load.

 Do these things and you’ll be well on your way to reducing your inflammation.

 The third reason why you might not be losing fat is because you may be getting poor quality sleep.

 You see, sleep is the cornerstone to almost every aspect of health.
-When your sleep quality suffers this creates hormonal balances in your body.
+When your sleep quality suffers this creates hormonal imbalances in your body.
 One of the main hormones to go awry is cortisol.
-Cortisol, also known as the stress hormone, is secreted by your body when you are stressed or when you don’t get enough sleep.
-We already discussed how stress can cause inflammation in the body which will lead to fat storage.
+Cortisol, also known as the “stress hormone,” is secreted by your body when you are stressed or when you don’t get enough sleep.
+We already discussed how stress can cause inflammation in the body which will lead to body fat storage.
 One of the nasty things about cortisol is this- cortisol adversely affects sleep quality.
 This creates a vicious cycle.
-The worse sleep you get, the more cortisol you secret.
-The more cortisol circulating your body, the poorer the quality of your sleep is.
+The worse the sleep you get is, the more cortisol your body secretes.
+The more cortisol circulating in your body, the poorer the quality of your sleep is.

 So overall, getting good sleep is imperative for losing fat.

 The fourth reason you may not be losing fat is because you aren’t getting enough exposure to cold.